 On the other hand, when forecasting currency exchange rates, only one of the conditions is satisfied: there is plenty of available data.
-However, we have a limited understanding of the factors that affect exchange rates, and forecasts of the exchange rate have a direct effect on the rates themselves.
+However, we have a limited understanding of the factors that affect exchange rates, the future may well be different to the past if there is a financial or political crisis in one of the countries, and forecasts of the exchange rate have a direct effect on the rates themselves.
 If there are well-publicised forecasts that the exchange rate will increase, then people will immediately adjust the price they are willing to pay and so the forecasts are self-fulfilling.
 In a sense, the exchange rates become their own forecasts.
 This is an example of the “efficient market hypothesis”.
 Consequently, forecasting whether the exchange rate will rise or fall tomorrow is about as predictable as forecasting whether a tossed coin will come down as a head or a tail.
 In both situations, you will be correct about 50% of the time, whatever you forecast.
 In situations like this, forecasters need to be aware of their own limitations, and not claim more than is possible.

 Often in forecasting, a key step is knowing when something can be forecast accurately, and when forecasts will be no better than tossing a coin.
 Good forecasts capture the genuine patterns and relationships which exist in the historical data, but do not replicate past events that will not occur again.
 In this book, we will learn how to tell the difference between a random fluctuation in the past data that should be ignored, and a genuine pattern that should be modelled and extrapolated.